dreger/audaciousfox.net/_posts/articles/2016-09-22-apple-watch.md

 ## Notifications

-Health and fitness feel secondary to Apple Watch's main functionality: offloading notifications from your phone to your wrist, which I thought it did quite well.[^3] After a couple of hours, I found not needing my phone to triage notifications a pleasant experience, which is a far cry from the torment I was prepared for.
+Health and fitness feel secondary to Apple Watch's main functionality: offloading notifications from your phone to your wrist.[^3] After a couple of hours, I found not needing my phone to triage notifications a pleasant experience, which is a far cry from the torment I was prepared for.
 This positive reaction can be attributed in large part to the excellence of the Taptic Engine, which offers a very satisfying, and convincing, tapping sensation.
 This subtle, silent form of notification is pulled off to near perfection, and you really need to feel it for yourself to understand.
 When a notification comes in, I felt a small tapping on my wrist, at which point I could turn my watch upward to reveal a slick little animation that ushers new content onto the screen.
 It worked great, and I loved the vibrant colors and typography, underscored by the superb San Francisco Compact typeface.[^4]

 However, interacting with notifications quickly became a one-way street.
 Notifications could come in, but responding and interacting with them was a mixed bag of emotions.
 This was particularly maddening when replying to text messages.
 On WatchOS, the only way to create text on-the-fly is to dictate your message to Siri.